cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

 .. highlight:: console

-Use the CDAP Metadata HTTP RESTful API to set, retrieve, and delete the metadata annotations of applications and datasets in CDAP.
+Use the CDAP Metadata HTTP RESTful API to set, retrieve, and delete the metadata annotations of applications, datasets, streams, and other elements in CDAP.

-Metadata consists of properties (a list of key-value pairs) and tags (a list of keys).
+Metadata consists of **properties** (a list of key-value pairs) or **tags** (a list of keys).
 Metadata and their use are described in the :ref:`Developers' Manual: Metadata <metadata>`.

-The HTTP RESTful API is divided into two sections, :ref:`metadata properties <http-restful-api-metadata-properties>` and :ref:`metadata tags <http-restful-api-metadata-tags>`.
+The HTTP RESTful API is divided into three sections:

+- :ref:`metadata properties <http-restful-api-metadata-properties>`;
+- :ref:`metadata tags <http-restful-api-metadata-tags>`; and
+- :ref:`searching and viewing properties and lineage <http-restful-api-metadata-searching-viewing>`

 In this API, ``<base-url>`` is as described under :ref:`Conventions
 <http-restful-api-conventions>`.
 Metadata keys and tags must conform to the CDAP